 If KPIs are not designed to show how changes made within one department affect another, it will be impossible to tell an organization’s story through data.
 Focusing on department-specific KPIs will only serve to concentrate focus and establish data fiefdoms throughout an organization.

 To develop meaningful KPIs that promote collaboration between departments, use data champions that understand your data culture and have the knowledge to highlight KPIs that serve cross-department interests.
 Meetings where you bring together disparate departments to think about how they can use data to understand their role in an organization as a whole will foster the kind of collaborative thinking necessary for a successful data-driven culture.

 Falling into the habits of a data fiefdom will do your data initiatives no favors.
 Collaboration and holistic thinking are more than just buzzwords when applied to a data-driven culture; they are critical to its success.

 Data fiefdoms will not see the benefits that a data-driven culture has to offer.
 If your organization is exhibiting signs of becoming a data fiefdom, consider how you are approaching the principles I have listed above.
-You may find that with renewed focus on data literacy, collaboration and governance your organization can advance from the dark ages of a data fiefdom.
+You may find that with a renewed focus on data literacy, collaboration, and governance your organization can advance from the dark ages of a data fiefdom.